retro16/acsi2stm/README.md

-*Version 2.3: Introducing removable media, boot overlays and real-time clock.*
+*Version 2.4: Hardware configuration and asm programming.*

-*Beware, the pinout has changed since version 1.0*
+**WARNING**, PA15 was remapped to PB5 since 2.31.
+It should not impact anyone as this version is recent and PA15 is for SD card 5.

 ACSI2STM: Atari ST ACSI hard drive emulator
 ===========================================